IBM/security-verify-reactjs-tutorial/README.md

 ![confirmemail](images/email_confirm.png)

+Repeat the same steps to add more users.

 ### 3. Setup the environment to deploy the services

 **Create an OpenShift cluster**

-Login to your IBM Cloud account and create an OpenShift cluster(https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) if not created before.
+Login to your IBM Cloud account and create an [OpenShift cluster](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) if not created before.

 **Clone the GitHub repository**

-Open a terminal and clone the GitHub repo by running the following command:
+Open a terminal and clone the GitHub repository by running the following command:
 ```
 git clone https://github.com/IBM/security-verify-reactjs-tutorial
 ```